MLZ is a cooperation between:

 • Growth control via quartz micro balances and RHEED (Reflection High Energy Electron Diffraction).

-• High reproducibility of sample growth by automated control of the growth procedure
+• High reproducibility of sample growth by automated control of the growth procedure.

-• Supplied evaporation materials: Ag, Al, Au, Co, Cr, Fe, La, Mn, Ni, Nb, Pt, Sr and Ti, other elements on request.
+• Supplied evaporation materials: Ag, Al, Au, Co, Cr, Fe, La, Mn, Ni, Nb, Pt, Pd, Sr and Ti, other elements on request.

 Proposal/Application procedure

-According to the concept of the JCNS MBE system it is operated as a user facility.
 There are two ways for utilizing the MBE system for sample fabrication:

 • Remote Access